carbonblack/cbapi-python/README.md

 `cbapi.CbApi` directly will continue to work.
 Once cbapi 2.0.0 is released, the old `CbApi` will be deprecated and removed entirely no earlier than January 2017.

-New scripts should use the `cbapi.CbResponseAPI` (for Cb Response) and `cbapi.CbProtectionAPI` (for Cb Protection / former Bit9) API entry points.
+New scripts should use the `cbapi.CbResponseAPI` (for CB Response) and `cbapi.CbProtectionAPI` (for CB Protection / former Bit9) API entry points.

 ## Getting Started